scalameta/metals/website/blog/2022-03-07-aluminium.md

 \>10minutes | ~30seconds
 ~40seconds  | ~4s

 However, take into mind that indexing speedup heavily depends on your repository structure.
-The more imported modules which don't need to be imported, the greater speed improvement is.
+The more imported modules which don't need to be imported, the greater the speed improvement is.

-If you are interested in details you can check related [pull request](https://github.com/scalameta/metals/pull/3665).
+If you are interested in details you can check out the related [pull request](https://github.com/scalameta/metals/pull/3665).

 ## Display build target info

-Thanks to the [Arthurm1](https://github.com/Arthurm1) Metals are able to display all important information about modules.
+Thanks to the [Arthurm1](https://github.com/Arthurm1) Metals is now able to display all important information about modules.
 This brand new feature gathers in one view information such as:
 - javac and scalac options
 - dependent modules